-Ted Gurch is the Associate Principal/E-flat Clarinetist with the Atlanta Symphony Orchestra (ASO) — a position he has held since 1989.
+Ted Gurch is the Associate Principal/E-flat Clarinetist with the Atlanta Symphony Orchestra, a position he has held since 1989.
 Prior to coming to Atlanta, he served for three seasons as Principal Clarinetist with the Mississippi Symphony Orchestra.

-Mr. Gurch attended the Eastman School of Music, where he studied with Stanley Hasty and Charles Neidich and earned a bachelor's degree and performer's certificate.
+He attended the Eastman School of Music, where he studied with Stanley Hasty and Charles Neidich, earning a bachelor's degree and performer's certificate.
 While at Eastman, he performed with the Rochester Philharmonic and the Rochester Chamber Orchestra and was also active as a saxophonist in the school's jazz program as a member of the award-winning Eastman Jazz Ensemble.